Rohit2001Das/Rohit2001Das/README.md

 ## I'm an iOS Developer, and a Learner!!

-- 👀 I love iOS Development, Frontend Development.
+- 👀 I love iOS Development.
 - 🌱 I’m currently learning iOS Development
 - 📫 Learning new things and lessons everyday
 - 🥅 2022 Goals: want to be a better version of myself